hnginterns/Project-Api/source/includes/_reviews.md

 Acess to all Reviews Related Things - List of Scopes to be used in Authorization <br>
 Reviews.read

+The Reviews API returns all reviews made by users that must have patronized a hotel, comments, ratings by the user of the hotels as well as ratings of the hotel.
+The admin has some certain privileges.
+The scope available to the user is only the read read scope.
 ##Show reviews for a specific hotel

 > Example request: